Company Registration in Malta

 - Financial Statements: Companies must prepare, audit, and file financial statements with the Maltese government to demonstrate their financial situation.

-- Pay the Registration Fee: The registration fee amount is contingent on the authorized share capital.
+Pay the Registration Fee | The registration fee depends on the company’s authorized share capital. |

-- Obtain a Certificate of Registration: If all submitted documents are accepted, the Registrar issues a certificate affirming the company’s existence and authorization to conduct business.
+Registration Certificate | Once all documents are in order, the registrar issues a certificate confirming the company’s registration and authorization to conduct business. |

 Key advantages for your business